lisp/de.setf.thrift/README.md

 Status
 ======

-The initial library version serves as an interface to Cassandar[[6]] in order to provide access to Datagraph's Cassandra-based RDF store[[7]].
+The initial library version serves as an interface to Cassandra[[6]] in order to provide access to Datagraph's Cassandra-based RDF store[[7]].
 The code evolved from an initial version which had been submitted to Thift in 2008[[8]].

+An demonstration of access through the Cassandra API is among the READMES[[9]].

 Issues
 ------